Code-Inside/Blog/_posts/2016-03-13-xml-autocompletion-with-avalonedit.md

 ### "Good enough"

 My implementation is far away from perfection, but should be good enough for most simple cases.
 As I already mentioned, the heavy lifting is done by code from SharpDevelop or Xsemmel.
-My sample is self-contained and only relys on the AvalonEdit NuGet package and the standard WPF.
+My sample is self-contained and only relies on the AvalonEdit NuGet package and the standard WPF.

 __[Full Sample Code on GitHub](https://github.com/Code-Inside/Samples/tree/master/2016/XmlIntelliSense)__